uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

     - The reason you need to be able to share a Collection in Globus.
 For Research Cores, this would be to share data with your customers.

 1. In your browser [get onto the Globus Web App](#how-do-i-get-onto-the-globus-web-app).
-1. In the left hand navigation panel click "Groups" to be taken to the "Groups" page.
+1. In the left hand navigation panel click "Groups" to be taken to the Groups page.

     ![Globus groups page with no groups.](./images/gg-uab-ha-group-access/001-groups-page.png)